+Preparation of Charcoal Swabs for use with Transport Medium:

+- 1. Prepare swabs by rolling absorbent cotton-wool on wooden sticks. - 2.
+Boil the swabs in a phosphate buffer solution of the following composition:

+Ingredients Gms / 100ml

+Disodium hydrogen phosphate 0.81

+Potassi um di hydrogen phosphate 0.18

+Distilledwater 100ml

+Final pH: 7.4

+3. Immediately dip the swabs into a 1% suspension of charcoal (pharmaceutical grade).

+- 4. Place in cotton-wool plugged test tubes and sterilise in the autoclave at 121 °C for 15 minutes. - 5.
+Dry at 100°C to remove any excess moisture.

+Transport of Swabs:

-- 1. Refer to appropriate references for specific procedures. - 2.
-Obtain specimen with sterile swab sterile cotton-tipped swabs or wooden sticks.
+1. Obtain specimen with sterile swab.
 Insert specimen swab(s) into the upper third of the medium in the transport container.

-Cut with sterile scissors or break-off the protruding portion of the swab stick. - 3.
-Tightly screw the lid on the bottle or vial or plug the tube with cotton, due to which the swab is forced to the bottom of the medium. - 4.
-Label the bottle or vial and send to the laboratory with minimum delay.
+2. Cut with sterile scissors or break-off the protruding portion of the swab stick.
+Tightly screw the lid on the bottle or vial.

+3. Label the bottle or vial and send to the laboratory with minimum delay.
 Specimens may be refrigerated until ready for shipment.

-DO NOT FREEZE. - 5.
-Submit to laboratory within 24 hours for culture and analysis.
+4. Submit to laboratory within 24 hours for culture and analysis.